 How Can Emotional Abuse Therapy Help?

 Therapy can help victims of emotional abuse in many ways and there are various treatment options available.
-Our Durham emotional abuse therapists can tailor these to suit the specific needs of the individual.
+Our Thriveworks Durham emotional abuse therapists can tailor these to suit the specific needs of the individual.
 It is quite possible to recover from this kind of psychological abuse.
 The most important thing here is that the individual accepts two important facts:

 - Emotional abuse is NOT the victim’s fault

 - No one ever deserves to be abused.